oracle-livelabs/database/create-nosqltables-terraform/modify-nosql-tables/modify-nosql-tables.md

 }
 #resource "oci_nosql_table_replica" "replica_toronto" {
 #  compartment_id = var.compartment_ocid
-#  table_name_or_id = "mr_test"
+#  table_name_or_id = "nosql_demo"
 #  region = "ca-toronto-1"
-#  depends_on = [oci_nosql_table.mr_test]
+#  depends_on = [oci_nosql_table.nosql_demo]
 #}
 </copy>
 ```
-*Note: The definition of the singleton table (CREATE TABLE IF NOT EXISTS mr_test...) must always be included in the terraform script even if the source table already exists.
-Removing the CREATE TABLE definition from the terraform script drops the table from the region.*
+*Note: The definition of the GAT table (CREATE TABLE IF NOT EXISTS nosql_demo...) must always be included in the terraform script even if the table (nosql_demo) already exists.
+If the table already exists, Terraform compares the existing definition of the table to the new definition in the script.
+If there are no changes, the CREATE TABLE definition is ignored.
+If there are any changes to the definition, the terraform script overwrites the existing definition of the table with the new script (This is equivalent to an ALTER TABLE statement).If you do not include the CREATE TABLE definition in the script and terraform sees the table existing, then terraform drops the table from the  existing region.*

-**Change the table capacity of a Global Active Table**
+**Change the table limits of a Global Active Table**

 In a Global Active table, changing the read capacity limit or write capacity limit applies only to the local region where it is changed.
 However, changing the storage capacity or changing the default table level TTL value applies the changes to all the regional replicas of the table.
-To change the table capacity of the mr_test table, use the following nosql.tf file to change the table properties(default table TTL) and change the table limits.
+To change the properties of the *nosql_demo* table, use the *nosql.tf* file to change the table properties (default table TTL) and change the table limits.

 ```
 <copy>